coderemon24/ChatApp---Node-Express/README.md

 - Room-based chat functionality
 - Dynamic username and room joining
 - Auto-scroll for new messages
-- Simple and responsive UI using HTML & CSS
+- Simple and responsive UI using Tailwind CSS

 ---